How to Effectively Manage Geographically Dispersed Teams

 By Emily Roner | Updated: 24 Sep, 2019

 At Prialto, our team is dispersed between North America, Central America, and Asia and our clients are spread throughout the world.
-Keeping such a diverse team aligned and motivated is a challenge and over the years we’ve honed in on the most effective strategies to keep everyone feeling connecting to each other and our vision.
+Keeping such a diverse team aligned and motivated is a challenge, but over the years we’ve homed in on the most effective strategies to keep everyone feeling connected to each other and our vision.

 Here are our top five best practices for managing geographically dispersed teams.